MISCONCEPTIONS ABOUT CBD OIL USE AND DOSAGE

 The right CBD oil dose shouldn’t show up on drug tests?

 When your employers give you a drug test, they need to know whether you’re taking any substance capable of inhibiting your job ability.
 This is understandable.
 Why should you be paid if you’re incapable of optimum performance due to a drug or substance you’re using?
 Your employer has no cause for alarm if you’re taking CBD oil since it has no mental side effects, so far you have mastered the possible effects of the current dose you are taking.
 Most drug tests look for THC, and many stores like TRYTHECBD has THC-free CBD oil products available in various concentrations.
-In fact, many workers who consume CBD oil for anxiety relief may discover that, they can even increase or decrease their dose perform optimally at their jobs.
+Many workers who consume CBD oil for anxiety relief may discover that they can even increase or decrease their dose perform optimally at their jobs.

 Nevertheless, consult your doctor and or employer if you have any concerns about this.
-We cannot guarantee that you will pass or fail drug tests for legal reason.
+We cannot guarantee that you will pass or fail drug tests for a legal reason.
 You should discuss this with your employer or agency administering the drug test.
 Also, various preclinical studies have shown that full-spectrum CBD-rich cannabis oil (with very little percentage of THC constituent) is efficacious at much lower doses and has a much wider therapeutic window than pure, pharmaceutical-grade CBD.
-But then, the final decision is yours, you are responsible for your actions.
+But then, the final decision is yours; you are responsible for your actions.
 Dose responsibly and be informed about the dosing procedures.

 Disclaimer: The Federal Food, Drug and Cosmetic Act requires this disclaimer.
 We collected this information from various sources for the convenience of our customers.
 The Food and Drug Administration did not evaluate the statements regarding these products.
 FDA research did not confirm the efficacy of these products yet.
 These products are not to diagnose, treat, cure, or prevent any disease.
 The information we present here is not a substitute for information from health care practitioners.
 It is also not an alternative to information from health care practitioners.
 Before using any product, you should consult your doctor and ask about the risk of interactions or complications.